 There are a few downsides.
 For one, Surfshark doesn’t have 24/7 customer support like some other competitors on this list.
 Their online support is a bit lacking too.
 If you have an issue, you’ll need to consult their help center page.
 If your issue isn’t there or if you need more support, you’ll have to contact them by either submitting a request or hopping on their live chat.

 Pricing isn’t bad.
-It starts out at $1.99 a month for a two year plan.
-There’s also options for a yearly plan at $5.99 a month, and a monthly plan for $11.95 a month.
+It starts out at $2.49 a month for a two-year plan.
+There’s also options for a six-month plan at $6.49 a month, and a monthly plan for $12.95 a month.
 Not too bad if you plan on using a VPN for an extended period of time.

-Founded in 2011, this Romanian company is committed to defending “privacy as a basic human right.”
+Founded in 2011, CyberGhost is committed to defending “privacy as a basic human right.”
 And with 6,500+ servers in 90+ countries, Cyberghost can easily help you remain private and secure while surfing online.